-In common with all major accounting firms, PricewaterhouseCoopers receives, from time to time, claims asserting that loss has been caused to the claimant by alleged professional negligence.
+Litigation In common with all major accounting firms, PricewaterhouseCoopers receives, from time to time, claims asserting that loss has been caused to the claimant by alleged professional negligence.
 We stand by the quality of our work and vigorously defend proceedings against the firm.

-Review of internal control

-The Irish Audit Firm Governance Code requires the firm to conduct, at least annually, a review of the effectiveness of the firm's internal control systems, covering material controls such as financial, operational and compliance controls, and risk management systems.
-In maintaining sound systems of internal control and risk management, and in reviewing its effectiveness, we have considered the principles of 'Guidance on Risk Management, Internal Control and Related Financial and Business Reporting' (the Turnbull guidance), issued in September 2014 by the FRC.
+Review of internal control The Irish Audit Firm Governance Code requires the firm to conduct, at least annually, a review of the effectiveness of the firm's internal control systems, covering material controls such as financial, operational, compliance and risk management systems.
 The TLT takes overall responsibility for PwC Ireland's internal control systems and for reviewing their effectiveness.
-It has reviewed the systems of internal control in operation throughout the year ended 31 December 2023, and up to the date of approval of this Transparency Report, using a process that involves, inter alia:

-- reports and/or confirmations from relevant partners, committees and functions concerning the operation of those elements of the system for which they are responsible; - reports of periodic reviews of the firm's performance, quality and controls, which have been carried out independently by the PwC network; and - · reports from the firm's regulators.
+It has reviewed the systems of internal control in operation throughout the year ended 31 December 2024, and up to the date of approval of this Transparency Report, using a process that involves, inter alia: - reports and/or confirmations from relevant partners, committees and functions concerning the operation of those elements of the system for which they are responsible; - reports of periodic reviews of the firm's performance, quality and controls, which have been carried out independently by the PwC network; and - · reports from the firm's regulators.

 Our internal control systems are designed to manage, rather than eliminate, the risk of failure to achieve business objectives or, in the case of financial controls, the risk of material misstatement in our financial statements.
 Accordingly, they provide only reasonable and not absolute assurance against such failure or material misstatement.
+2. A year in review 3.
+Governance

+4. Quality

+5. Ethics and

+independence

+6. People

+Technology

+8. Finances and other disclosures 9.
+E&S impact 10.
+Appendices

 Partner remuneration

 Partners are remunerated solely out of the profits of the firm.
 The final allocation and distribution of profit to individual partners is made by the Managing Partner with input from the Territory Leadership Team, after a partner's performance has been assessed, and is based on a partner's role, sustained performance and professional experience ("Partner Income System").

 The key criteria applied to assess an individual partner's sustained performance include an assessment of their impact with clients and in the marketplace, their impact in the firm and their engagement with our people.
 There is transparency among the partners in relation to the allocation of profits.
 Assurance partners are not permitted to be, nor are they incentivised to be, evaluated or remunerated for the selling of non-audit services to their audit clients.

 The operation of the Partner Income System is overseen by two independent partners approved by the partners ("Income Oversight Partners").
 The Income Oversight Partners report to the partners on an annual basis as to whether or not, in their view, the Territory Leadership Team has operated fairly in applying the Partner Income System.

+9

 Environmental and Social impact (E&S)

+- Our environmental impact

+- Social impact and community engagement